daimahou/documentation/docs/abilities/ability-asset/effects.md

 ## Composite effects

 Composite effects are special effect containers that add additional functionality to the previous effects.
-Composite effect can be combined with one another to create arbitrarily complex setup.
+Composite effects can be combined with one another to create an arbitrarily complex setup.

 ### Delayed effects